sudarkoff/sudarkoff.github.com/articles/os-stability-over-time.markdown

 Author: George Sudarkoff
 Date: Wed, 20 Jun 2007 16:29:56 +0000

 I noticed an interesting phenomenon a couple of days ago.
 We all know that Windows is susceptible to rot.
 Things tend to disintegrate over time -- everything feels slower and buggier.
 That's why the accepted wisdom is to reinstall Windows from time to time.
 The other day a friend called from Vancouver -- she was having a problem with her microphone.
 It was working just fine a few days ago but suddenly stopped and there was nothing we could do to revive it.
 It was a fairly fresh install of Vista which came pre-installed with her new Dell laptop, so it appears that Vista rots even faster.

-\

 It is not so with Linux, though!
 Linux seems to be getting more and more stable the longer you use it (which at least seems natural).
 I installed Ubuntu Feisty a couple of months ago on my workstation at work and had been having weird audio problems ever since -- mp3's sounded as if 90 per cent of the frequencies were redirected to /dev/null.
-I attempted to repair the problem but gave up after a short while due to the lack of experience in this kind of thing (I am a Mac user, our people don't get much practice debugging OS problems).
+I attempted to repair the problem but gave up after a short while due to the lack of experience in this kind of thing (I am a Mac user, our people don't get much practice debugging OS problems - harhar).
 But I kept trying to play mp3's for the next couple of weeks on days when I didn't have my iPod on me and one day, after downloading a routine update, it just worked.
 Awesome!

-\